lycheekimchi/lycheekimchi.github.io/_journals/2020-05-05-how-does-this-work.md

 2. I would save it as a text file on my computer
 3. I would hit a keyboard shortcut and BOOM, the journal entry would be auto-magically updated, formatted as an HTML file, and uploaded to my website

 Sounds easy right?
 The idea is I wouldn’t have to copy and paste the text into a text box into some website, which would be cumbersome.
 I already save a ton of journal entries on my laptop, so it would be cool if a program could upload and format all of them for me, and I wouldn’t have to go through each one _individually_ and upload them to Wordpress or Medium or whatever.
+Another plus-side: freedom of customization!

 The framework I found for this was Jekyll, which promises to transform plain text into entire websites ready to “deploy.”
 This seemed to match the “write text file => upload to blog” pipeline I had in mind.